top of page

 40. Kirstin Ferguson

-Kirstin is a sought after advisor, speaker, and columnist whose research based approach to leadership consulting has earned her recognition as one of Australia's most influential voices in the field.
+Kirstin is a sought-after advisor, speaker, and columnist.
+Her research-based approach to leadership consulting has earned her recognition as one of Australia's most influential voices in the field.

 Specialties: Modern leadership, head and heart leadership, Australian leadership, board governance